New readers: This is part 3 of the Our Story series. If you haven’t read part 1 and/or part 2 I suggest you do that first and then come back here.

-Our current savings rate sits at about 60-65% (including Super).
+Our current savings rate sits at about 60-65% (including superannuation).
 We are on modest salaries compared to most of our colleagues, but it really is not about how much you make.
 It is about how much you keep and what you do with this money.
-If someone had told me in 2015 that only 3 years later I would be less than 1000 days away from reaching Flamingo FI, I would have called them crazy.
+If someone had told me in 2015 that only three years later I would be less than 1000 days away from reaching Flamingo FI, I would have called them crazy.

-Our “fresh start” has allowed us to design a lifestyle that we enjoy and that supports our goals.
+Our fresh start has allowed us to design a lifestyle that we enjoy and that supports our goals.
 We have optimised almost every area of our lives.
 Living frugally and focusing on reaching FI has had many unexpected positive side effects.
 Turns out that most things that are good for your wallet are also good for your wellbeing, stress levels and general health.